Table of Contents

 When is the best time to have your hospital bag packed?
 If you’re anything like me, it will be packed around 35 weeks.
 It’s hard to keep thinking about it and not packing, so I just pack it and have it done (aside from my toothbrush and stuff.)

 Others may pack it around 36-37 weeks.
 You do want to have it ready to go a bit early just in case there are any fun surprises!

 I way over packed when I went in to the hospital to give birth to my daughter.
-I was searching Pinterest daily for ‘pregnancy hospital bag checklist’ and read through about 300.
+I was searching Pinterest daily for the best hospital bag checklist for labor and delivery and read through about 300.
 So I heeded way too much advice and packed what looked like my house into a few duffel bags.

 How much of this crap did I use, you ask?

 Sincerely.
 You don’t need to bring that much to give birth to your baby!